EfC in the News

 Information about our amazing volunteers is coming soon.

 Our Ethics for Children program provides a fun, focused learning environment for kids to explore topics that foster empathy, respect and a deeper understanding of self and others.
-These
+These include: our relationship to the natural world, the diversity of world religions and philosophies, social justice and action, and peaceful problem-solving.

 The goal of Ethics for Children is to provide children with skills and knowledge to help them make ethical choices and learn to respect the inherent worth of every human being.
 We do not impose a fixed set of values or beliefs.
 Rather, we encourage children to respect and learn about themselves and their environment and to examine how their own ideas and actions impact the greater world.